ClintH/remote/README.md

 }
 ```

-You can assign an id at startup with the `peerId` parameter:
+You can assign an id at start-up with the `peerId` parameter:

 ```js
 const r = new Remote({